keiono/rserve-plugin/README.md

 rserve-plugin
 =============

-Rserve Connector for Cytoscape 3
+Rserve Connector for Cytoscape 3.
+This is an experimental plugin for connectiong Cytoscape 3 to Rserve instance.